 Refunds are part and parcel of running an ecommerce store, and Shopify has made the shipping process a breeze.
 It has synced up with several leading shipping providers, including USPS, DHL Express, UPS, and Canada Post, and you can print labels if you’re based in the US, allowing you to add a touch of personality to your post.

-With ecommerce features, GoDaddy does just about ok.
-While you can add unlimited products to your GoDaddy online store unless you upgrade to the Commerce Plus plan which gives you unlimited products, and you can’t track customer engagement or your VAT spending.
+You can only add up to 5,000 products to your GoDaddy online store unless you upgrade to the Commerce Plus plan which gives you unlimited products, and you can’t track customer engagement or your VAT spending.
 In terms of shipping, you can only sync your store with UPS, Shippo, and DHL.

 What we do love about GoDaddy is the automatic abandoned cart recovery reminder – quite a mouthful.
-This is a handy feature, because you can send automated emails to remind customers to checkout, at the flick of a button.
+This is a handy feature because you can send automated emails to remind customers to checkout, at the flick of a button.
 This not only saves you time and energy, but it’s a great way to keep customers engaged with your business.

 By accepting more payment methods, you can sell to a wider audience and earn more money.
-As you can see, it’s important that your chosen platform has plenty of payment options, plus low transaction fees.
+It’s important that your chosen platform has plenty of payment options, plus low transaction fees.

 Shopify is very liberal with its payment options.
-It accepts a wide range of gateways, including PayPal, Stripe, Amazon Pay, ApplePay, and even cryptocurrency and cash on delivery.
+It accepts over 100 payment gateways, including:

 When it comes to transaction fees, however, Shopify is less inclusive.
-You’re required to pay transaction fees on all payment gateways, unless you use the platform’s own gateway, Shopify Payments.
+You’re required to pay transaction fees on all payment gateways unless you use the platform’s own gateway, Shopify Payments.
 On the lowest pricing plan, this would mean a 2.9% + $0.30 transaction fee on every purchase, but with Shopify Payments, you only pay the usual credit card rates charged by the credit company.

 A good level of customer support keeps your online store running, the cash flowing, and the customers happy – it’s an important part of growing a successful ecommerce empire.
 But which platform helps the most?